 You start with the “little blue sitting room” and the studio.
 It’s a little tight with so many people milling around, admiring the paintings and taking photos.
-A little dim, too, to preserve the art.
-But it also gives you a good perspective of what it was like in the house when the whole family was at home.
+And a little dim to preserve the art.
+But it also gives you a good perspective of what it was like in the house when the whole family was home.
 With eight children, it must have been pretty turbulent.

-I loved the yellow – and very modern at the time – dining room and kitchen.
+The yellow – and very modern at the time – dining room and the kitchen area are lovely.
 Copper pots and pans of all shapes and sizes hang on the walls decked with beautiful blue Rouen tiles.
-A massive cooker sits in the corner, and a large table in the middle looks very inviting.
+A massive cooker sits in the corner, and a large table in the middle looks inviting.

 Through the kitchen door, you come out into the garden.
 It’s as busy here as inside the house, but hang on in there.
 Walk at your own pace and enjoy the colourful surroundings.